fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11a.md

 ### Exercise 11.1

-Before getting ourd hands dirty with setting up the CI/CD pipeline let us reflect a bit what we have read.
+Before getting our hands dirty with setting up the CI/CD pipeline let us reflect a bit what we have read.
 Think about a hypothetical situation where we have an application being worked on by a team of about 6 people.
 The application is in active development and will be released soon.

 Let us assume that the application is coded with some other language than JavaScript/TypeScript, e.g. in  Python, Java or Ruby.
 You can freely pick the language.
 This might even be language you do not know much your self.